psiori/autocrane-competition/README.md

 ## Evaluation
 The evaluation is performed with the [grapple_evaluation.ipynb](Grapple/grapple_evaluation.ipynb) / [Pytorch_Grapple_evaluation.ipynb](Grapple/Pytorch_Grapple_evaluation.ipynb) notebook.
 For the final ranking a secret dataset with 703 images will be used.
 As evaluation metric the „intersection over union“ (IoU) per image is calculated.
 Afterwards all images are evaluated as correct if the IoU value is greater or equal 80%.
 The final score is obtained by dividing the number of true positives by the number of all images.
 The module „grapple_evaluation_helper.py“ contains an implementation of the metric.
 PSIORI's model achieves a score of 0.87%.

 <img src="resources/img/IoU_Recall_Baseline.png" alt="Drawing" style="width: 250px;"/>

 # Competition 2: Logs Classification
 The aim of this competition is to classify whether there are logs in the grapple.
-The link leads to [autocrane-logs-data](https://seafile.psiori.com/d/42c6cc05c558449ab537/) 10968 (5873 without Logs; 5095 with Logs) labeled log images with the size 1024 * 648 * 3.
+In [autocrane-logs-data](https://seafile.psiori.com/d/42c6cc05c558449ab537/) you can find 10968 (5873 without Logs; 5095 with Logs) labeled log images with the size 1024 * 648 * s3.

 ## Tasks
 * Get an overview of the data